Cash back apps.

 Though BeFrugal offers cash back options at thousands of stores, the site has an added focus on coupons.
 That's because it started as a coupon site back in 2009 before adding cash back shopping options (and quickly growing to become one of the largest of these sites).

-- Usually has the largest range of merchants available online, and save even more money by using free coupons on the site.
+- Usually has the largest range of merchants available online, and save even more money by using free coupons on the site or in the app.

 - Direct added coupon offers at many merchants